EWU logo

 8. This relationship would also facilitate a strong letter of recommendation for graduate school.

 Mentors are usually identified by the McNair Scholars themselves once they are accepted into the program.
 Typically, a mentor is someone who is within the scholar’s discipline and can guide them in determining their research area, interest, and defining methods.
-However, formal mentors must have a conversation with the program director (Dr. Christina Torres Garcia) in order to become official EWU McNair Scholars’ Program mentors.
+However, formal mentors must have a conversation with the McNair program director in order to become official EWU McNair faculty mentors.
 The program director will ensure that mentors are able to assist the student over the summer with their research and be dedicated to their academic and professional development.
-Mentors are provided with a handbook and a contract to sign before they can officially begin mentoring their student.
+Mentors are usually provided with a handbook and a contract to sign before they can officially begin mentoring their student.

 The EWU student body is changing rapidly.
 We have higher numbers of Latina/o, African American, and Native American students enrolled than ever before.
 Eastern needs to adapt to a more diverse student body.
 Here are some helpful points to keep in mind: